 - Major repairs and replacements

-An HOA Board typically runs its financial operation like every household does.
+An HOA board typically runs its financial operation like every household does.
 A checking account is used for the everyday and ongoing expenditures and a savings account is used for unforseen circumstances or planning for future repairs and replacements.
-It is wise (and civil code requires) to keep the two funds separated.
+It's wise (and civil code requires) to keep the two funds separated.

-This fund is used to pay for the services that help carry out the everyday functions of the HOA.
+This fund is used to pay for the services that help carry out the everyday functions of the association.
 These include, but are not limited to:

-- General maintenance of common areas (gate, fence, pool, lighting, plumbing, roof)
+- Contracted services (landscaping, general maintenance of common areas - gate, fence, pool, lighting, plumbing, roof - property management, security services)